The edge of chaos: quantum field theory and deep neural networks

 While the infinite-width limit provides an analytically tractable approximation that has led to important progress (see, e.g., \cite{jacot2020neural,lee2018deep,sohldickstein2020infinite,yang2021feature}), it fails to capture crucial aspects of real-world networks which must of necessity be of finite width.
-For example, the lack of interactions -- i.e., intralayer correlations -- in the Gaussian limit implies that representations in these idealized networks do not evolve during gradient-based learning \cite{Roberts:2021fes}.
+For example, the lack of interactions -- i.e., intralayer correlations -- in the Gaussian limit implies that representations in these idealized networks do not evolve during gradient-based learning \cite{Roberts:2021fes,LeeXiao}.
+(Note that this does not contradict the well-known universal approximation theorem for infinite-width networks: the latter merely states that there exists some network (that is, a particular set of weights and biases) that approximates a given function, but says nothing about the learning dynamics.
+The statement that the representation (specifically, the neural tangent kernel) does not evolve at infinite width means that if the network does not happen to start in the correct state, it will never evolve to it; see sections 6.3.3, 10.1.2, or chapter 11 of \cite{Roberts:2021fes} for details.)
 Additionally, for networks exhibiting an order-to-chaos phase transition (see below), the location of the critical point predicted by the central limit theorem differs from empirical observations \cite{schoenholz2017deep,Erdmenger:2021sot}.
 Understanding networks away from the infinite-width limit is therefore of central importance for any theory of deep learning with practical applications.

 Conveniently, the art of carefully backing away from the $N\rightarrow\infty$ limit has been perfected by physicists in the form of quantum field theory.
 The machinery of Feynman diagrams, which we shall later employ, provides a compact and efficient means of computing perturbative contributions from interactions.
 In the most basic terms, the idea is to solve a complicated (non-Gaussian) theory by perturbing about the free (Gaussian) theory in terms of some small parameter.
 This allows one to effectively turn on interactions -- i.e., finite-width effects -- in a controlled manner, which in statistical language corresponds to the inclusion of higher cumulants.
 In finite-width networks, such cumulants appear in subsequent layers in a manner precisely analogous to what one observes along the renormalization group (RG) flow, due to the marginalization over neurons in previous layers (i.e., tracing-out hidden degrees of freedom) \cite{Roberts:2021fes,roDLRG}.